Glasgow Caledonian New York College

 All copyright and intellectual property infringements, including contravention of the United States Fair Use Doctrine (Section 107 of the Copyright Act), is a violation of the Student Code of Conduct as published in the GCNYC Catalog.

-Policies and Sanctions Federal Higher Education Opportunity Act of 2008 (HEOA)
+Federal Higher Education Opportunity Act of 2008 (HEOA)

 The Federal Higher Education Opportunity Act of 2008 (HEOA) imposes various requirements on higher education with respect to illegal sharing of copyrighted material by network users.
 Among these requirements, the College is to provide information to its community regarding legal and policy implications of illegal file sharing, as well as provide legal alternatives for acquiring copyrighted material.